YoYoGames/GMEXT-Facebook/docs/guide_login.md

 ```

 The ${event.social} indicates that the dialog has been invoked.
 From here on, you can check with your own server periodically to see if it has the token.
 This can be done by, e.g., triggering a ${var.alarm} after a second.
-In the alarm an HTTP `"POST"` request is made using ${http_request}.
+In the alarm an HTTP `"POST"` request is made using ${function.http_request}.
 The state number from the original call ${function.fb_login_oauth} so the server knows which login request this request is for.
 The code for this may look as follows:
 ```gml
 /// Alarm 0 Event
 var _headers = ds_map_create();